shallinan1/privacy/README.md

 ### Using a combination of smaller and larger models (ala speculative sampling) for privacy stuff.
 Homormophpic speculative sampling? (https://arxiv.org/abs/2302.01318)

-* neural architechture search in 2020, artchiotechtures that work well with HE - why hasn't it been revisited?
+* Niloofar: Neural architecture search was popular in 2020, looking for architectures that work well with HE - why hasn't it been revisited?
-* better distillation and neural architechture search - in small HE model
+* Niloofar: Better distillation and neural architechture search - in small HE model
-* homoromophic articthrues - dstill from existing models
+    * Maybe we can distill from existing models?
+    * Or maybe we can use a mixture of experts - capable, smaller-scale HE to ensure 1) speed and 2) privacy

 ### Using encryption only on the parts that need encryption